Can I Work While On Workers’ Compensation in Stroudsburg?

 Can I Work While Receiving Workers’ Compensation Benefits in Stroudsburg?

 The Pennsylvania workers’ compensation system is meant to provide support to workers after they’ve been injured on the job.
 It will pay all their medical costs and provide wages while the worker recovers from their injuries.
 In the majority of workplace injury cases, the employee will receive workers’ comp benefits until they are ready to return to work.
 But not all workers’ comp cases are that straightforward.
-In some cases, an injured worker who has not fully recovered may go back to work to perform light duty assignments.
+In some cases, an injured worker who has not fully recovered may go back to work to perform assignments.
 This individual will continue to have medical bills, so workers’ compensation benefits will still be available to them.

 However, is it possible to collect workers’ compensation benefits and work your normal job at the same time?
 The answer is, yes, under certain circumstances you can work and collect workers’ comp benefits.
 In some cases, you may be required to return to work.
 In other cases, it gets complicated.
 If you don’t understand the rules, you could lose your benefits.
 That’s why it’s important to speak with a Stroudsburg workers’ compensation attorney to understand your rights and to make sure you don’t lose your benefits if you return to work.